Luodian/luodian.github.io/_pages/about.md

 (2) [Embodied AI](https://embodied-ai.org/): an autonomous agent that learns to solve challenging tasks within environment through interaction and exploration.

-These are moonshot wild dreams and recent big advances in deep learning, and that's what I will focus on in the long run.
+These are moonshot wild dreams and also what I will focus on in the long run.

 Currently I base my first step research topics on [computer-vision-in-the-wild](https://github.com/Computer-Vision-in-the-Wild/CVinW_Readings) and emerging abilities in large vision language models (e.g. Chain of Thought, Multi-step Reasoning).